AmberELEC/website/docs/Arcade.md

 Many arcade games used shared components, either because they shared a common arcade board design, or because they were a new version of an already existing game.
 Because of this, there are many roms that are used by multiple games.
 Storing a rom in every game zip that needs it causes the size of the collection to rise.
 Because of this, MAME and other arcade emulators have built a system where it doesn't matter if a rom is located in a particular zip, just that the rom is found somewhere inside a collection.
 This allows games to be stored more compactly, and with less information duplication.
 It also makes arcade emulation more difficult to understand than some console emulation.

+TLDR; an arcade rom is an image from a single physical arcade chip, and each arcade game contains many roms.

 ### Understanding Romsets

 Each version of MAME or FBNeo/FBAlpha contains a list of all the games it can play and all the roms that game needs to be played.
 When we say something about the "MAME 0.241 romset", the "MAME 2003-plus romset", or the "FBNeo romset", we're talking about the full set of roms needed to play all the games that can be played using that emulator.